magnars/dash.el/docs.md

 ## !map `(fn list)`

-Returns a new list consisting of the result of applying FN to the items in LIST.
+Returns a new list consisting of the result of applying `fn` to the items in `list`.

 ```cl
 (!map (lambda (num) (* num num)) (quote (1 2 3 4))) ;; => (quote (1 4 9 16))